stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. This I Believe (The Creed)
+1. Be Thou My Vision
-2. Trust & Obey
+2. Before The Throne of God Above
-3. King of Kings
+3. So Will I (100 Billion X)
-4. Undivided
+4. 10,000 Reasons

 **Scroll below for 9:30am song lyrics**

 ## 4:00pm
-1. The God we love
+1. When I Survey The Wondrous Cross
-2. See the Man
+2. His Mercy is More
-3. Holy Forever
+3. The Love of the Father
-4. Christ our hope in life and death
+4. Yet not I but through Christ in Me

 ## 9:30am Song Lyrics <br>